nikogura/nikogura.com/NikOguraResumeShortForm.md

 2015 - 2017 Systems Architect, Lead DevOps Engineer, Senior DevOps Engineer

 * Led Apple Pay DevOps team.

+* Transformed Systems Design and Administration by bringing Security, Audit, and Engineering to a modern, best-practice based pattern of administration and audit.

 * Designed and built a dynamic test driven CI/CD pipeline for Apple Pay, Apple Sim, and every Apple device in the world.